sirkoik/Jekyll-Test/_posts/2019-02-17-First-Post.markdown

 ```bash
 bundle exec jekyll serve --watch
 ```
-7. If you get an error message related to tzinfo, type the following:
+7. If you get error messages related to tzinfo, type the following:
 ```bash
 bundle update
 ```